Marlin, Washington: History

 First settled in 1871 by Henry Marlin, the townsite was originally a cattle ranch that was later surrounded by wheat farms.
 The Great Northern Railway was built through the area in 1892 and placed a station, which was named Krupp—allegedly for a local German family.
 Its plat was filed in 1902 by George Urquhart, a Scottish immigrant who bought land rights and cattle from Marlin.
 The area was then settled by families who emigrated from Iowa and incorporated as the town of Krupp on January 7, 1911, despite not meeting the population threshold of 300 residents needed for incorporation.

 A post office was established in 1918 under the name of "Marlin", following a request from local residents to avoid using Krupp amid anti-German sentiment during World War I. The name was associated with Krupp, a well-known munitions plant in Germany.
 From then on, the town was primarily known by the name of its post office, but officially remains Krupp; both names are also used on some signs.

 In the summer of 1971 a three-day rock festival, "Sunrise '71," was scheduled to take place immediately south of town, but was shut down by county authorities.
 It was to be on the scale of Woodstock, with an estimated attendance of 50,000 people.

-Krupp/Marlin lost its lone school in 1970 and would eventually lack a gas station, grocery store, or restaurant.
+Krupp/Marlin lost its lone school in 1970 and would eventually lack a filling station, grocery store, or restaurant.
 By 1983, it had 27 total homes and no formal municipal services.
 It is the smallest incorporated place in Washington, with only 60 residents in 2000.
 The community was noted for its Hutterites, who resided in colonies in the surrounding farmland.